Van Hool: Product range (Europe)

-Discontinued products
+Previous products

 T8 series touring coach

 The T8 platform was introduced in 1979.
 The body was based on the Alizee bodywork that had been launched the previous year.
 Over the course of several years, a range of touring coaches were developed based on this platform, each distinguished by a number and a name, following a clear naming convention.
 For example, in "TD824 Astromega":